Paulinendemo/phase1/README.md

 This is a Website which shows different foods and how they are prepared and orders can be made from the page.

 ## Installation Requirements
-computer,tablet or phone
+1.computer,tablet or phone
-An access to the Internet
+2.An access to the Internet

 ## Installation Process
  Click on the link provided bellow to view the site.